 How to roll dice in Excel in 3 ways 05 - Dots

-You can also remove the coloring and borders to obtain more real-life dice look.
+You can also remove the coloring and borders for a more real-life dice look.

 Camera Tool for Even More

-First, you need to add the command to your Excel's Ribbon or Quick Access Toolbar.
-Follow those steps to do that:
+First, add the command to your Excel's Ribbon or Quick Access Toolbar.
+Follow the steps to do that:

 1. Open Excel Options under File.